BI reporting versus traditional reporting

 BI reporting gives granular insight

 Conversely, BI reporting is dynamic allowing users to select a metric and drill down into the underlying data.
 In this way, users are empowered to ask questions of the data and follow their train of thought to discover the answers.
 For instance, overall sales figures may be on target.
-However, drilling down will display sales figures by region, product line, and type.
-This detailed analysis might reveal the one product is over-performing, and that this is masking the declining sales of another product.
+However, drilling down will display sales figures by region, product line and sales rep. This detailed analysis might reveal the one product is over-performing, and that this is masking the declining sales of another product.
 With this level of granular insight, the sales team can work to boost the sales of the underperforming product to increase sales revenue overall.

 BI reporting offers data visualizations

-BI reporting presents data in the form of visualizations to help clarity complex information.
+BI reporting presents data in the form of visualizations to help clarify complex information for decision-makers.
 A graphical depiction of numbers makes the information easier to digest, retain, and recall.
 Visualizations might be simple bar charts, pie charts, and maps.
 Or they might be more complex models such as waterfalls, funnels, gauges, depending on your needs.
 In either case, your team will be able to see all factors that are affecting performance.
 Visualization makes it easier to identify patterns, trends, and new opportunities.
 They offer the ability to see changes in customer behavior so your team can respond in ways that drive sales and enable you to stay ahead of the competition.

 BI reporting for month-end statements